-Volunteer roles vary depending upon the needs of the cat and dog rescue and your relevant skills and abilities.
+Volunteer roles vary depending upon the needs of the dog & cat rescue shelter and your relevant skills and abilities.

 Your main duties as a volunteer may include some or all of the following:

-- Preparing food and feeding the cats and dogs.
+- Preparing food and feeding the dogs & cats.

 - Basic medical care.

 - Fundraising campaigns.

 Globalteer has been working in Cambodia since 2006.
 We have a wealth of experience in this amazing country.
 If you want to volunteer with dogs & cats, then come and join our amazing team in Cambodia.

 Learn about what it was like for volunteers when they received a Blessing from a Monk in Siem Reap's oldest working Buddhist temple.

 Get to know when is the Best Time to go to Cambodia and experience it's rich and ancient culture.